-Grade points are computed on the basis of four points for each credit hour of A, three points for B, and two for C. A grade point average (GPA) is found by multiplying the number of credit hours for each course by the number of points for the grade and then by dividing the sum of the total points by the total number of credit hours of A, B, and C grades.

-A complete record of all courses attempted at Pima Community College is maintained for each student.
-Grade reports are mailed to each student at the end of each semester.
+Graduation requirements include 2.0 overall grade point average.
+Grade Point Average (GPA) is found by multiplying the number of credit hours for each course by the number of points for the grade and then dividing the sum of the total points by the total number of credit hours of A, B, C and D grades.
+D grades do not fulfill graduation requirements if they are received in core courses.
+A complete record of all credit courses attempted at Pima Community College is maintained for each student.
+Grade reports are mailed to each student at the end of each session.